ArtInLines/ail/README.md

 # ail

-[stb](https://github.com/nothings/stb)-[style](https://github.com/nothings/stb/blob/master/docs/stb_howto.txt) single-file MIT licensed libraries for C/C++.

-The goal is to create an actually useful and well-designed Standard Library to C, that is both portable and performant.
+Modern Standard Library for C, that is both portable and performant.

 ## Disclaimer